Vincent and Franz

 Vincent and Franz were my neighbors when I was young

-Both lived in the dark corner houses at the end
+Both lived in dark corner houses, the end

-Of our dead-end alley invisible to naked eyes.
+Of our dead-end alley invisible to the naked eye.

 Where was this neighborhood?